Send to a friend

 “With some preliminary sorting, the method can handle most PCBs, says Kamanio Chattopadhyay, research guide, professor at IISc and an author of the study.

 Although the technology is still in the laboratory stage, the research team is now working with an industry to demonstrate its scalability and effectiveness.

 Scaling up the process depends on factors such as the existence of an efficient supply chain of waste as well as viable business models “including the availability of capital, expected return and the policy environment,” says Chattopadhyay.

 Others are less optimistic.

 “Physical crushing requires a lot of energy, especially when dealing with complex circuit boards with a variety of components.
 Smelting circuit boards is more economical and feasible,” says R. Parthasarathi, managing director of E-Parisara, one of India’s leading e-waste recycling companies.
-According to the United Nations University, the world produced 42 million tonnes of e-waste in 2014, with Asia accounting for 16 million tonnes.

 Currently e-waste is dumped in landfills, incinerated or treated with chemicals to recover valuable materials, but these are not regarded as environment-friendly processes.

 This piece was produced by SciDev.Net’s Asia & Pacific desk.